xxruyle/cppDictionary/README.md

 # cppDictionary
-A simple key string, value int pair data structure
+A simple python like key-string, value-int pair data structre